The Layoff Lady

 A person I sort of know lost their house/was unemployed for years/had to take a pay cut/never worked again.

-Your core message: I’m going to keep on living and also look for a new job.
+Your core message: I’m going to keep on keeping on and also look for a new job.

 • I’ve had some time to think about it, and I know my next steps.